 They're not done for the purposes of building prosecutable cases.

-Um the only reason we have counterintelligence is in order to supply the president with information so that he can carry out his constitutional obligations to protect the United States from potential foreign threats to our interests.
+The only reason we have a counterintelligence mission, which the FBI handles domestically and the CIA and the NSA and other agencies handle on the foreign end, the only reason we have counterintelligence is in order to supply the president with information so that he can carry out his constitutional obligations to protect the United States from potential foreign threats to our interests.

 So if you're going to do something by counterintelligence, it's by nature being done for the president.

-And I think, you know, one of the big things I try to highlight in the book is this January 5th, 2017 meeting in the Oval Office, where the main topic of discussion on the day before they're going to brief President elect Trump on Russia's interference in the election is what information should be withheld from the incoming Trump team regarding Russia.
+And I think, you know, one of the big things I try to highlight in the book is this January 5th, 2017 meeting in the Oval Office where the main topic of discussion on the day before they're going to brief President-elect Trump on Russia's interference in the election is what information should be withheld from the incoming Trump team regarding Russia.

-So it's clear that Obama, you know, w it's clear from the facts that he was in involved in this, and it's clear from the way they structured it that he was involved in it.
+So it's clear that Obama, you know, it's clear from the facts that he was involved in this, and it's clear from the way they structured it that he was involved in it.

 You know, now the president said earlier today he agrees with this contention in your book.

-Uh how would it be possible that Obama doesn't know?
+How would it be possible that Obama doesn't know?

-President said it's a very serious situation, tweeting about this, um, can never be allowed to happen again, drain the swamp, but in this ball of collusion, now what does it mean if the whole counterintelligence in Russia hoax narrative that Barack Obama was involved in the get-go, what does that mean for him?
+But in this ball of collusion, now, what does it mean if the whole counterintelligence Russia hoax narrative that Barack Obama was involved in the get-go, what does that mean for him?

 What does it mean for Biden?

-With all the talk about, okay, impeaching Trump and getting Trump to answer questions, uh, it sounds to me like there are an awful lot of questions Barack Obama now has to answer for.
+With all the talk about, okay, impeaching Trump and getting Trump to answer questions, it sounds to me like there are an awful lot of questions Barack Obama now has to answer for.

-This is the kind of thing that could not have happened uh unless he was aware of it and greenlighted it.
+This is the kind of thing that could not have happened unless he was aware of it and greenlighted it.

-Uh and that's exactly what they would say, and they would say it precisely because everybody knows that these intelligence operations are done so that the president can do his job.
+And they would say it precisely because everybody knows that these intelligence operations are done so that the president can do his job.

 So of course they're involved in them.